 Common Moving Terminology

-A List of Common Moving Terminology
+A to Z Glossary to Common Moving Terminology

 Accessorial (Additional) Services

 These are moving services that fall outside the standard transportation services and charges.
 Specifically, accessorial moving services can include packing, unpacking, or appliance servicing.
 It might also have extra pick-ups or deliveries at your request.